Monitored SQL statements are managed under the Monitors node in the Scripts tab in the tree area to the left in the main DbVisualizer window.

 It creates a monitor with SQL for returning a single row with the timestamp for when the monitor was executed and the total number of rows in the table at that time.
 Every time the monitor is executed, a new row is added to the grid, up to a specified maximum number of rows.
 When the maximum row limit is reached, the oldest row is removed when a new row is added.
 Example:

-DbVisualizer keeps the result for previous executions, up to the specified maximum number of rows, so that you can see how the result changes over time.
+DbVisualizer keeps the result for previous executions from the Monitor, up to the specified maximum number of rows, so that you can see how the result changes over time.
 You define the maximum number of rows in the Max Row Count field in the details area at the bottom of the Scripts tab.
-This property is initially set to 100 when you use Create Row Count Monitor to create the monitor.
+This property is initially set to 100 when you use Create Row Count Data Monitor to create the monitor.

 You can change the value to limit or extend the number of rows that DbVisualizer should keep.
 Setting it to 0 or a negative number tells DbVisualizer to always clear the grid between executions of monitors.